aws/amazon-ecs-cni-plugins/plugins/ipam/README.md

 }
 ```
 ## Parameter
+* `id` (string, optional): information about this ip, can be any information related
+to this ip.
 * `ipv4-address` (string, optional): ipv4 address of the veth inside the
 container network namespace.
 * `ipv4-routes` (string, optional): list of routes to add to the container network